1980–81 in English football: Diary of the season

 30 November 1980: November ends with Aston Villa still leading the First Division, two points ahead of Liverpool.
 Ipswich Town are now third, but are three points off top spot with three games in hand.
 West Bromwich Albion and Arsenal complete the top five.
 Leicester City prop up the First Division having lost their last four games, and join Crystal Palace and Brighton & Hove Albion in the bottom three.
 West Ham United, Chelsea and Notts County continue to head the challenge for promotion to the First Division.

 6 December 1980: Following a run of just one point in the last month, Crystal Palace reappoint former manager Malcolm Allison.
 Ernie Walley is offered the chance to continue as first-team manager with Allison in the role of general manager, but opts to leave the club and rejoin Terry Venables at Queens Park Rangers, leaving Allison in sole charge.

 31 December 1980: The year ends with Liverpool leading the First Division on goal difference ahead of Aston Villa.
 Ipswich Town are a point behind the leaders with two games in hand, and Arsenal are a further three points adrift.
 Crystal Palace and Leicester City remain stranded in the bottom three, but Brighton & Hove Albion have climbed out of the drop zone on goal difference at the expense of Norwich City.
 FA Cup holders West Ham United lead the Second Division promotion race, joining in the top three by Swansea City (who have never played in the top flight before) and Chelsea (who were last in the top flight two seasons ago).
 Notts County and Derby County are pushing the top three hard, while the likes of Luton Town and Orient are starting to emerge as possible contenders.

 3 January 1981: Ipswich Town beat Aston Villa 1–0 in a heavyweight clash in the FA Cup third round.
 Everton defeat Arsenal 2–0.

 10 January 1981: Aston Villa move to the top of the First Division after beating Liverpool 2–0 at Villa Park.

-19 January 1981: FA Cup holders West Ham United are beaten 1–0 in a third round second replay by fellow Second Division side Wrexham.

-24 January 1981: Manchester City defeat Norwich City 6–0 in the FA Cup fourth round tie at Maine Road, just two months after John Bond's move between the two clubs as manager.
-Everton knock out Merseyside rivals Liverpool with a 2–1 victory at Goodison Park, and Nottingham Forest beat Manchester United 1–0.

-28 January 1981: Third Division Exeter City cause one of the shocks of the season by beating Leicester City 3–1 in an FA Cup fourth round replay.